 Practical experience in theatre production, acting, management, and stagecraft through participation in college theatre productions.
 May be continued for credit for up to four semesters.
-One hour workshop per week plus additional assignments as needed.
-I semester hour credit per semester.
+Two hours workshop per week plus additional assignments as needed.
+2 semester hour credit per semester.